5 min read

 Common Questions

 Yes.
 ChromeOS Flex runs on most Intel and AMD x86-64 laptops and desktops released in the past decade.
 ARM-based devices (including Apple Silicon Macs) are not supported.
-Before installing, confirm your specific model against Google's certified models list.
+Confirm your specific model against Google's certified models list.

-As of 2025, the latest stable release is M-142 (ChromeOS version 16433+).
-ChromeOS Flex updates automatically every four weeks in the background, so enrolled devices stay on the latest stable channel without any manual intervention.
+The latest stable release is M-142.
+ChromeOS Flex updates automatically in the background approximately every four weeks, so enrolled devices stay current without any manual action required.

 Meet the Author